 Nestled amongst what seems to be the Madison mile of breweries lies a little standout called Working Draft Beer Company.
 The little parking lot patio and larger indoor modern brewery space make for a comfortable situation to hunker down and sample away.

 Between the 12 taps, there is a range of styles, making it an ideal place to hunker down and take down a flight or two.
-There are some very traditional styles, some gluten-free options, and some interesting experimental beers.
+There are some very traditional styles, gluten-free options, and interesting experimental beers.

 During my visit, there were a few traditional American hazy IPAs on tap, which were clean and tasty.
 But I was more drawn to some IPAs that utilized a grassy, earthy hop variety from New Zealand and another from Africa with wild berries notes.